How to leave Maine residency?

 Some people leave Maine for warmer weather, lower living costs, or to be closer to family.
 States like Florida, Texas, and Nevada are popular choices because they don’t have state income tax.
 Whether you’re looking to save money or simply want a change, this guide will walk you through the steps to leave Maine residency, establish a new home in another state, and manage any ongoing tax responsibilities.

-By following these steps carefully, you can enjoy the benefits of your new state while making sure Maine doesn’t still consider you a resident for tax purposes.
+By following these steps carefully, you can enjoy the benefits of your new state while reducing the risk that Maine still treats you as a resident for tax purposes.

 Steps to leaving Maine residency